ros2/ros2_documentation/source/How-To-Guides/Using-ros2-param.rst

   ros2 param list /my_node

-To get all of the parameters on all nodes in the system (this can take a long time on a complicated network):
+To get all of the parameters on all nodes in the system (this can take a long time on a complex network):

 .. code-block:: console